leela9980/bugnub/README.md

 4. Developers can then pull the bugreport from /sdcard/ or upload it to a cloud service (e.g., Jira) to create a bug ticket.

 ### Installation
-1. You can load the project into Android studio and generate APK or use the one already in the repo
+1. Build the apk in AOSP using Android.bp provided
-2. run ./install_bugnub.sh script
+2. and push the apk into system priv-app folder [optional] use install_bugnub.sh script

 Make modifications to install_bugnub.sh script based on your device type.
 If everything goes well the bugnub icon should appear on the screen.